 Most Syfy Original Movies in general shoot for the So Bad It's Good Trope.

-Ben 10 Race Against Time: The TV show was cliche enough but as a live action flick its fall flat on it cliche ridden fridge logic face.
-Least it had some decent SFX.
+Ben 10 Race Against Time: The TV show was cliché enough, but as a live action flick, it falls flat on its cliché ridden Fridge Logic face.
+However, it had some decent special effects.
 And then there's Lee Majors as Grandpa Max.

 The 2008 remake of the 1980 slasher flick Prom Night 1980 is hilariously bad.
 First off, it's a slasher flick rated PG-13.
 As if that wasn't bad enough, the movie plays out almost every possible applicable cliché, but in a tremendously boring way.
 The plot is lousy, the acting is bad, even for this genre, the suspense is as exciting as watching grass grow, and the teenage melodrama bullshit is pathetic.